-Upon completion of this strategy course, participants will have developed the following competencies:

-Professional competencies:

-- Students are introduced to systems thinking and the system dynamics modeling methodology. - They apply system dynamics to corporate challenges in the area of strategy, corporate environmental sustainability, organizational change, and policy design. - Students will learn to visualize a business organization in terms of the structures and policies that create dynamics and regulate performance. - In particular, they will improve their understanding of the ways in which an organization's performance is related to its internal structure and operating policies as well as those of sustainability, customers, competitors, and suppliers. - Students will build their own simulation models, use interactive management flight simulators, and work with case studies to develop conceptual and modeling skills for the design and management of organizations in a dynamic world. - They will learn principles for effective use of modeling in the real world. - (no prior programming skills necessary)

-The module contributes to the profile in Strategy.
+Upon completion of this strategy course, participants will have developed the following competencies: Professional competencies: Students are introduced to systems thinking and the system dy- namics modeling methodology.
+They apply system dynamics to corporate challenges in the area of strategy, corporate environmental sustainability, organizational change, and policy design.
+Students will learn to visualize a business organization in terms of the structures and policies that create dynamics and regulate per- formance. • In particular, they will improve their understanding of the ways in which an organization's performance is related to its internal structure and operating policies as well as those of sustainability, customers, competitors, and suppliers.
+Students will build their own simulation models, use interactive management flight simulators, and work with case studies to de- velop conceptual and modeling skills for the design and manage- ment of organizations in a dynamic world.
+They will learn principles for effective use of modeling in the real world. (no prior programming skills necessary) The module contributes to the profile in Strategy.
+Methodological competencies: Students will develop an understanding of dynamic complexity, in- herent in most business situations of policy-design and decision- making with special focus on corporate environmental and social sustainability.
+They will learn how to carefully analyze complex systems, under- stand over-time-behavior, and the impacts of time delays, non lin- ear relationships, and feedbacks.
+Students will learn to recognize and deal with situations where policy interventions are likely to be delayed, diluted, or defeated by unanticipated reactions and side effects.
+Students get to work with role-playing games, simulation models, case studies, and management flight simulators to develop princi- ples of policy design for successful management of complex strat- egies.
+They will have a chance to use state of the art software for com- puter simulation and gaming (no prior computer modeling experi- ence is needed).
+Social competencies: • Students will improve their ability to work in teams in order to analyze complex business challenges.
+They will also refine their oral and written communication skills because of the interactive nature of the course.

-Methodological competencies:

-- Students will develop an understanding of dynamic complexity, inherent in most business situations of policy-design and decision-making with special focus on corporate environmental and social sustainability. - They will learn how to carefully analyze complex systems, understand over-time-behavior, and the impacts of time delays, non linear relationships, and feedbacks. - Students will learn to recognize and deal with situations where policy interventions are likely to be delayed, diluted, or defeated by unanticipated reactions and side effects. - Students get to work with role-playing games, simulation models, case studies, and management flight simulators to develop principles of policy design for successful management of complex strategies. - They will have a chance to use state of the art software for computer simulation and gaming (no prior computer modeling experience is needed).